FIRE ISOLATOR BLANKETS

 The Importance of The Original Fire Isolator Blankets

-When a lithium-ion battery or vehicle fire erupts, you can’t put it out with water or chemicals—they only make it worse.
+When a llithium-ion battery or vehicle fire erupts, you can’t put it out with water or chemicals—they only make it worse.
 Without proper containment, these blazes can cause catastrophic damage to your building and neighboring structures.

 Our high-silica blankets are your only safe option: wrap them around the fire to smother flames, seal in toxic gases, and let the blaze burn out under controlled conditions.